top of page

 Oh gosh!!
 It's Gosia!

 I'm a salsera.
 From the daft breed.
 I dance for the pure joy of it, and my main aim is that my partner has fun too.
 I sing (terribly) when I dance, and most of the time you can hear me laughing over the music, as I find my own bloopers very amusing.
-By some odd set of events (I still claim I am immune to peer pressure so it can't be that) I find myself teaching salsa, and have been running weekly classes in Halifax for 5 years now.
+By some odd set of events (I still claim I am immune to peer pressure so it can't be that) I find myself teaching salsa, and have been running weekly classes in Halifax since early 2020 - yes, I launched it just as lockdown pushed us into all sorts of fancy teaching methods and regulations.
+The school survived!!
 I am a qualified trainer, and spent some time teaching fellow employees very boring stuff that they really didn't want to learn, even if it meant them not accidentally killing themselves or our customers.
 Teaching people to dance is far more enjoyable!
 Mostly because they all chose to be there, but also because, when adults decide to learn something as a hobby, there tends to be far more laughing involved.

 I don't have any intention of stopping my own learning journey and join a dance class or workshop whenever possible.
 This continuous learning experience allows me to understand what my dancers struggle with, and to come up with ideas to overcome their difficulties.